• Skip to primary navigation

 Whipped feta dip is tangy, salty, filled with fresh herbs and the richness makes small amounts go further!
 Its high in protein and can be a dip or a spread!

-Photo of whipped feta with herbs on blue serving bowl
+Whipped feta with herbs in a blue serving bowl.

-In fact, I've got quite a few recipes with feta in them on this site like this delicious baked feta, grilled zucchini, this salad or a half dozen other feta-filled options.
-I even paired it wither watermelon once.
-Yeah, apparently I really like feta if you haven't gathered that by now.
+In fact, I’ve got quite a few recipes with feta in them on this site, like delicious baked feta and grilled zucchini.
+I even paired it with watermelon once.
+Yeah, apparently I really like feta if you haven’t gathered that by now.

-Hand with chip scooping whipped feta with herbs
+Hand holding a chip scooping whipped feta with herbs.

 Whipped feta with herbs is super easy to make.
 It takes just a few minutes in a food processor or blender so all the work is just in prepping the ingredients (mincing garlic, chopping some herbs, etc.).
 And it all gets blended anyways so nothing needs to be chopped that fine or pretty.